Back to Blog

 There is an increase in data exfiltration attempts the day before an employee’s termination — Employees who are fired are 23.1% more likely to exfiltrate data the day before they were fired and 109.3% more likely to exfiltrate data the day they are fired.
 But data taken on these two days is dwarfed by the data taken every day.

-The key to answering these questions requires the ability to track the movement of your company’s data – in a way that doesn’t require physical custody of a device, in order to image a laptop.
-This is critical, because in a remote organization, you may not be able to get an employee’s laptop back in a timely manner, or back at all!
+The key to answering these questions requires the ability to track the movement of your company’s data in a way that doesn’t require physical custody of a device.
+This is critical, because in a remote organization, you may not be able to get an employee’s laptop back in a timely manner, if at all.

-Forensics tools used on a laptop in physical custody can be effective for one-off investigative purposes, as seen in the Apple Car case.
-However, for a larger reduction in force consisting of thousands of employees, forensics tools simply don’t scale efficiently to track data misuse in a timely manner.
+Forensics tools used on a laptop in physical custody can be effective for one-off investigative purposes, as seen in the Apple Car data exfiltration case.
+However, for a larger RIF consisting of thousands of employees, forensics tools simply don’t scale efficiently to track data misuse in a timely manner.
 When it comes to preparing for layoffs, a more preventative, and programmatic solution trumps forensics tools.

 Two security approaches companies can take: